-- Bob Ferrante Special to The Palm Beach Post
+- By Bob Ferrante Special to The Palm Beach Post

 Willie Taggart has done nothing but recruit in his nearly two months as Florida State’s football coach.
 The early results have been positive.

 The Seminoles landed just seven prospects during the December signing period, but the efforts by Taggart and his staff have resulted in five more verbal commitments in recent weeks.
 The last week has been fruitful, with commitments from a trio of four-stars: receiver Warren Thompson, linebacker Xavier Peters and defensive tackle Dennis Briggs.

 FSU has 15 commitments going into Wednesday’s National Signing Day.
 That includes three early enrollees — safety Jaiden Woodbey, linebacker Amari Gainer and offensive tackle Christian Armstrong — as well as four more who signed in December and will enroll in the summer.